rprimas/ascon-verilog/README.md

 # Hardware Design of Ascon (SP 800-232)

+This is a SystemVerilog implementation of Ascon as specified by NIST in [SP 800-232](https://csrc.nist.gov/pubs/sp/800/232/final).

-[Ascon](https://ascon.iaik.tugraz.at) is a family of authenticated encryption and hashing algorithms designed to be lightweight and easy to implement, even with added countermeasures against side-channel attacks.
+Ascon is a family of authenticated encryption and hashing algorithms designed to be lightweight and easy to implement, even with added countermeasures against side-channel attacks.
 Ascon has been selected as new standard for lightweight cryptography in the [NIST Lightweight Cryptography competition](https://csrc.nist.gov/Projects/Lightweight-Cryptography) (2019–2023).
-The final specification of Ascon is available [here](https://csrc.nist.gov/pubs/sp/800/232/final).

 The following Ascon modes are available:
 - `Ascon-AEAD128`